 Leaf lamina thickness (mm)

-The thickness of the leaf lamina was measured by using digital vernier callipers and readings were expressed and recorded in millimeters.
+The thickness of the leaf lamina was measured by using digital vernier callipers and readings were expressed and recorded in millimetres.

 Trichomes/ cm2

 Three leaf bits of 1 cm2 size from a single leaf were cut and observed under 40x magnification using a stereo zoom microscope and the number of trichomes were observed.
 The number of trichomes/cm2 leaf area on the abaxial surface of the leaflets was counted on selected leaf samples.